DNA Genetic Analysis

 - DNA primers : single strands complementary to the sample to be copied

-- DNA polymerase : enzyme that recognizes primers and assembles nucleotides to copy target DNA
+- DNA polymerase : enzyme which recognizes primers and assembles nucleotides to copy the target DNA

 The mixture is subjected to rapid temperature variations in a programmed cycle.

-- 90 ° denaturation to separate the DNA helices in 2
+- 90° denaturation to separate DNA helices into 2

-- The ybridation h at 45 ° to fix the primers to the DNA fragments
+- 45° hybridization to attach primers to DNA fragments

-- 72 ° elongation which allows reconstruction of missing DNA by DNA polymerase enzyme using added primers and nucleotides
+- 72° elongation which allows the reconstruction of missing DNA by the DNA polymerase enzyme using primers and added nucleotides

 At each cycle, the number of copies is doubled .
 In 30 or 40 cycles, millions of copies of the target sequence are obtained.